lcnetdev/scriptshifter/doc/hooks.md

 #### Available context members

-- `ctx.src`: Source text.
-It should not be reassigned.
 - `ctx.cur`: cursor position.
 It should be 0 at this point.
 - `ctx.dest_ls`: destination token list.
 It should be empty at this point.
-- `ctx.general`: Configuration general options.
-- `ctx.langsec`: language section (S2R or R2S) of configuration.

 #### Return

 `None` or `BREAK`.
-In the former case the application proceeds to the usual translteration process; in the latter case, it returns the value of `ctx.dest`, which the hook function should have set.
+In the former case the application proceeds to the usual transliteration process; in the latter case, it returns the value of `ctx.dest`, which the hook function should have set.

 ### `begin_input_token`